 On the flip side, recording podcast-type audio is not labor intensive.
 Most computers sold in the last five or six years can handle it at a basic level.
 In addition, most of the places you might choose to host your files online will have a web-interface optimized for use on a traditional desktop or laptop.

 From Sound Board to Device

 A microphone is already picking up your pastor’s voice and running it to the soundboard, so how do you move it into your digital recording device?
 The simplest solution is to spend $7 or $8 dollars on a cable that will convert output from your soundboard into the headphone jack available on most devices.
-If you are using an iPad or an iPhone, you will need to step up to the $30 iRig as their input requires a special type of headphone jack.
+If you are using an iPad or an iPhone, you will need to step up to an iRig device as their input requires a special type of headphone jack.

 REMEMBER: When getting sound into your device, it's important that you do not take the signal from your amplifier, but from an aux, subgroup or matrix on your board.

 This will give you the basic input, but you may find that the audio quality is difficult to control and may not be as good as you had hoped.
 To bump up the quality level, spend about $100 on a signal adapter like the Shure X2u to make a high-quality conversion from analog to digital signal.
 The adapter will limit you to recording on a computer, but it will plug right into the USB port, and allow you to monitor the feed for noise or distortion with a separate set of headphones plugged into the adapter.
 This device also allows you to plug additional microphones into your computer for other interviews, voice-overs, etc.